Tesla Powerwall 2 Review

-The Tesla Powerwall II aims to be a simple solution to the difficulties with solar power, by making sure you’ve actually got the power when you need it.
+Here we review the Tesla Powerwall 2, which aims to be a simple solution to the difficulties with solar power, by making sure you’ve actually got the power when you need it.

 If you are at work for most of the day, almost all of the power consumed by your house is used in the evenings, when your solar panels are no longer generating electricity.
 To use the solar power generated, you could consider using timers to move power-hungry tasks like laundry and dishwashing into the day, where they can take advantage of your solar system.
 Depending on how big your solar array is and how much power your house uses.

 Alternatively – you could look at buying a battery.
 When buying a battery for your solar system you need to consider the costs involved.
 You would need to spread the cost of the battery over its lifespan, and take into account how often you’ll cycle it – the more you use it the cheaper it will work out on a per-kilowatt-hour basis.
 You might find that it works out cheaper for you to use grid power in your area, though you might still consider buying a battery if you need short term protection from black-outs.
-Or even better than just buying a battery, you could buy a Tesla Powerwall II.
+Or even better than just buying a battery, you could buy a Tesla battery, better known as the Powerwall 2.

-In case you missed it, here’s the full announcement video for the Powerwall II.
+In case you missed it, here’s the full announcement video for the Powerwall 2.

 What’s so good about it?

-- The Powerwall II has twice the storage capacity of any battery in its price range.
+- The Powerwall 2 has twice the storage capacity of any battery in its price range.
 An ‘average’ home with average consumption (1.2kW/hr) will have juice for roughly 11 hours.

-- An integrated inverter makes the Powerwall II even more competitive, and means you don’t need to install one separately.
+- An integrated inverter makes the Powerwall 2 even more competitive, and means you don’t need to install one separately.

 - If you need more storage capacity you can easily stack multiple units